 Community Engagement

-We create an online survey and interactive map to gather input for our Safety Action Plan.
-These tools let residents share their travel habits, safety concerns, and ideas.
-People can also mark spots on the map where they feel unsafe.
-The feedback will help shape strategies and project recommendations in the plan.
-Use the following links to submit feedback:
+During Phase I of public engagement, we created an online survey and interactive map to gather input for out Safety Action Plan.
+These tools allowed residents to share their travel habits, safety concerns, and ideas, as well as mark spots on the map where they feel unsafe.
+This feedback is helping shape strategies and project recommendations in the plan.

 - Open Air Market at the Grove – August 20, 10 a.m. – 12 p.m.